Ontario Amateur Softball Association: History

 Beginning in the early 1890s, softball, a derivative of baseball, extended into Canada as a popular summer activity.
 While initially only played indoors, in 1908, softball was played outdoors at Burlington Beach, Ontario.
 Two years later in 1910, an informal public-school league was formed in Hamilton, Ontario.

 At the time of its formation in 1923, the OASA was the world's first amateur softball organization.
 The association standardized the rules for softball throughout Ontario.
 The association began organizing local softball teams into leagues and organizing games and tournaments.

-The OASA will be celebrating its 100th anniversary on April 22, 2023 with a celebration in Cambridge, Ontario.
+The OASA celebrated its 100th anniversary on April 22, 2023 with a celebration in Cambridge, Ontario.

 The game is now played in many places around the world.
 During World War II, Canadians introduced the sport to the Netherlands. in fact, the Netherlands acquired and published the official OASA rules in 1946.

 Softball was an Olympic sport for women starting in 1996, but was dropped by the International Olympic Committee for the 2012 and 2016 Olympics.
 Women's softball was added to the program for the 2020 Summer Olympics.

 The highest level of play for male softball is the Men's Softball World Cup, organized by the World Baseball Softball Confederation, at which various nations compete for the title of World Champion.